Chiranjeevi005/MERN-Intern/DEPLOYMENT_SUMMARY.md

 4. All API endpoints respond correctly
 5. Database operations work as expected

-The application is now ready for production deployment to Render (backend) and Vercel (frontend) with all platform-specific configurations in place.
+The application is now ready for production deployment to Render (backend) and Vercel (frontend) with all platform-specific configurations in place and proper security measures implemented.